isgasho/xs/README.md

 NOTE: Renaming while copying (eg., 'cp /foo/bar/fileA ./fileB') is NOT supported.
 Put another way, the destination (whether local or remote) must ALWAYS be a directory.

+If the 'pv' pipeview utility is available (http://www.ivarch.com/programs/pv.shtml) file transfer progress and bandwidth control will be available (suppress the former with the -q option, set the latter with -L &lt;bytes_per_second&gt;).

 ### Tunnels

 Simple tunnels (client -> server, no reverse tunnels for now) are supported.